smenticurd/Hotel-Management-System/README.md

 In this database I have 16 tables, Let's describe them:

-* centers - Table contains information about the various hotel chains in the database, such as the name and location of each chain.
+* CENTERS - Table contains information about the various hotel chains in the database, such as the name and location of each chain.

+* HOTELS - Table contains information about individual hotels, such as their location, contact information, and the hotel chain they belong to.
+The rooms table would store information about the rooms available at each hotel, such as the room type and number.

-*
+* C